Skip to content

 • Dog-friendly

-• Millstone grit outcrops
+• Millstone grit outcrops and boulders

-• Woodland trails
+• Woodland trails with birdsong

-• Wide views back to the village
+• Wide views back to Saltaire & Shipley

 Roberts Park riverside path in Saltaire